approximately-equal/kingmaker-thesis/template/impl.typ

   abstract: none,
   dedication: none,
   bib: none,
+  preview: false,
+  // preview is only for use in drafting the paper,
-) = (body) => {
+  // it should always be false when displaying the full thesis ) = (body) => {
   // metadata
   set document(title: title, author: author, date: date)